canonical/jre-rock/jre/README.md

 # Chiselled OpenJDK 21

 This directory contains the image recipes of Chiselled OpenJDK 21.
-These images are smaller in size, hence less prone to vulnerabilities.
+These images are smaller in size and, therefore less prone to vulnerabilities.
 Know more about chisel [here](https://github.com/canonical/chisel).

 We currently have Chiselled OpenJDK 21 on Noble.
 See